 Today in Shoreditch, Street Artists Zina, Amara Por Dios & more traditional Graffiti Writer Flesh031 Hit Blackall Street and laid out a portrait each, side by side, and each very much in the artists own distinct styling.
 Not having really seen much street art from Flesh031 this piece was a great delight to see and it stands so well alongside Amara Por Dios’s work.
 We are more than familiar with the art of Amara Por Dios and Zina and as always each artist laid out a superb work that are just absorbing.
-These works were put up with support from Global Street Art.

 Very cool work from Flesh031.
 There’s a lot going in this piece and one can see the Graffiti roots in Flesh031’s character.

 Stunning piece from Amara Por Dios in her trademark style, influenced by the arts of native America, North & South.